 Concluding Thoughts on SIBO Antibiotics

-If you’re thinking about taking SIBO antibiotics like Xifaxan, know that theycan work effectively and quickly.
-However, a course of Xifaxan is very expensive and you may still have side effects, and relapse once you stop taking the antibiotics.
+If you’re thinking about taking SIBO antibiotics like Xifaxan, know that they can work effectively and quickly.
+However, a course of Xifaxan is very expensive and you may still have side effects.
+Also, remember that there is a chance you may relapse once you stop taking the antibiotics.

-From my experience, if you are someone who is dealing with a stubborn case of SIBO- and willing to spend a lot of money on Xifaxan- it can be a good option.
+If you are someone who is dealing with a stubborn case of SIBO- and willing to spend the money on Xifaxan- it can be a good option.
 On the other hand, if you don’t want to spend as much money and want to take a gentler long-term approach, using a natural treatment protocol may be your best bet.
-Using herbal antibiotics, the elemental diet or long-term diet changes can be just as effective as antibiotics!
+Using herbal antibiotics, the elemental diet or long-term diet changes can be just as effective as antibiotics.